ANSANJAY/KernelThreads/7_kernel_thread/readme.md

 Note: If you don't stop the kernel thread in your `module_exit` function, you will get oops message.

-- `kthread_stop` is a blocking call, it waits until the function executed by thread exits.
+- `kthread_stop` is `blocking call`, it waits until the function executed by thread exits.
 - `kthread_stop()` flag sets a variable in the task_struct variable which the function  `kthread_should_stop()` running in while(1) should check in each of its loop.

 ```C